awsdocs/amazon-dynamodb-developer-guide/doc_source/using-service-linked-roles.md

 DAX uses the service\-linked role named **AWSServiceRoleForDAX**\.
 This role allows DAX to call AWS services on behalf of your DAX cluster\.

 **Important**
 The AWSServiceRoleForDAX service\-linked role makes it easier for you to set up and maintain a DAX cluster; however, you must still grant each cluster access to DynamoDB before you can use it\.
-For more information, see [DAX Access Control](DAX.access-control.md)\.
+For more information, see [Identity and Access Management in DAX](DAX.access-control.md)\.

 The AWSServiceRoleForDAX service\-linked role trusts the following services to assume the role:
 + `dax.amazonaws.com`